 As their subterranean name suggests, they build their nests underground, ruled by a queen who has a significantly longer lifespan than the rest of the colony.
 The reproductive termites are winged, but the soldiers and workers are not.
 Most of them are dark brown or caramel colored.
 After it rains, you may see swarms of the winged termites appear.
 This is one way you can identify a termite infestation in or near your home.

 Other ways to spot these termites include looking for termite shelter tubes, which are small tunnels they create from mud, soil, and even concrete to get from their nests to their food source.
 They look like small holes or tunnels, and if you break them open, you’ll find the termites moving back and forth from the colony to their food source (your home!).
 The last way to identify subterranean termites in your home is to look for punctures or blisters in your wood.
 If you’re able to poke them open easily and see termites inside—well, you have a termite infestation.

 While most termites live only for a year or two, queen termites can live for about a decade, The queens handle all the major destructive planning, like evil geniuses behind a heist operation.
 Any wooden structure that is close to soil or that is old is a great spot for them to spawn—that includes your spare firewood, older trees, or antique wooden furniture.

-Why do termites eat wood?
+So why do termites eat wood?

-The speed at which they eat wood (and cause damage to your home) also varies due to factors such as the size of the colony, the size of each bug, and the climate.
+The speed at which termites eat wood (and cause damage to your home) varies due to factors such as the size of the colony, the size of each bug, and the climate.
 However, once they start, the damage is slow and steady.
 In three to eight years, you could see significant problems that put your home and family at risk.

 What causes termites?